seanpm2001/proposal-temporal/docs/timezone.md

 ### timeZone.**id** : string

 The `id` property gives an unambiguous identifier for the time zone.
-Effectively, this is the canonicalized version of whatever `timeZoneIdentifier` was passed as a parameter to the constructor.
+Effectively, this is the [canonicalized](#canonicalization-of-time-zone-identifiers) version of whatever identifier was provided when the `Temporal.TimeZone` instance was created.

-When subclassing `Temporal.TimeZone`, this property doesn't need to be overridden because the default implementation gives the result of calling `toString()`.

 ## Methods